 Enjoying this article?
 Fill out our quick two-step form to stay up-to-date with our latest reports and infographics.

 Step 5.
-Ask for a commitment
+Ask for action

 Even after hearing those benefits, many students will need encouragement to apply to a program.
 That makes sense, as returning to school is a significant commitment, and the application process may seem daunting.